Quentin18/Quentin18/README.md

 - 💻 **Algorithmics**

+    * [fsmdot](https://github.com/Quentin18/fsmdot) - implementation of finite-state machines and exportation to dot format
     * [Pathfinding in Ruby](https://github.com/Quentin18/pathfinding.rb) - a pathfinding library in Ruby based on A* algorithm
     * [A* Visualizer](https://github.com/Quentin18/astar-visualizer) - A* pathfinding visualizer in Ruby
     * [ABR](https://github.com/Quentin18/ABR) - binary search trees in C